Boban Marjanović: Appearances in films and television

-Marjanović made a cameo appearance as Jānis Krūmiņš in the 2015 Serbian sports drama film We Will Be the World Champions.

-In 2019, Marjanović played an assassin named Ernest who quotes Dante's Divine Comedy in the American action thriller John Wick: Chapter 3 – Parabellum and fights John Wick (Keanu Reeves) in the New York Public Library.
+Marjanović made a cameo appearance as Jānis Krūmiņš in the 2015 Serbian sports drama film We Will Be the World Champions and the 2019 American action thriller film John Wick: Chapter 3 – Parabellum.
+In the latter, he played an assassin named Ernest, who quotes Dante's Divine Comedy and fights John Wick (Keanu Reeves) at the New York Public Library.

 In 2021, Marjanović played the grand master in the 1,629th episode of the Serbian television comedy show Državni posao.
 Marjanović is close friends with Tobias Harris, with whom he has been traded twice.
 Marjanović and Harris appeared in a 2021 series of Goldfish commercials.
 Marjanović has also appeared in an advertising campaign for State Farm Insurance.

-Marjanović made an appearance in the Netflix film Hustle, produced by LeBron James and Adam Sandler.

-In 2023, Marjanović made an appearance as an assassin in the 2023 comedy thriller Hulu original film Self Reliance.

-In 2025, Marjanović made an appearance in Happy Gilmore 2, playing the role of Drago Larson — a towering, deadpan enforcer hired to intimidate Happy’s newest rival on the pro golf circuit.
+Marjanović appeared in Netflix film Hustle, produced by LeBron James and Adam Sandler.
+He played the assassin in the 2023 comedy thriller Hulu original film Self Reliance.
+In the 2025 film Happy Gilmore 2, Marjanović played the role of Drago Larson — a towering, deadpan enforcer hired to intimidate Happy's newest rival on the pro golf circuit.